 - Easy to set up using fitted sheet or straps

-- They can be more inexpensive than a topper
+- They’re less expensive than a topper

 - Can provide a more comfortable, plusher feel for beds